emilyjspencer/Notes/OOP/OOP.md

 Gives us the following benefits:

-* Simpler interface
+* Reduces complexity - results in a more simple interface
-* Reduces the impact of change
+* Isolates the impact of changes - reduces the impact of change

 If we change a private method - it won't impact the rest of the application because the changes won't 'leak' to the outside